Paper marbling: Procedure

 Water-based paints in a tank of carrageenan size being prepared for marbling.

 There are several methods for making marbled papers.
 A shallow tray is filled with water, and various kinds of ink or paint colors are carefully applied to the surface with an ink brush.
 Various additives or surfactant chemicals are used to help float the colors.
 A drop of "negative" color made of plain water with the addition of surfactant is used to drive the drop of color into a ring.
 The process is repeated until the surface of the water is covered with concentric rings.
 The floating colors are then carefully manipulated either by blowing on them directly or through a straw, fanning the colors, or carefully using a human hair to stir the colors.

 In the 19th century, the Kyoto-based Japanese (suminagashi) master Tokutaro Yagi developed an alternative method that employed a split piece of bamboo to gently stir the colors, resulting in concentric spiral designs.
 A sheet of washi paper is then carefully laid onto the water surface to capture the floating design.
 The paper, which is often made of (kozo) (paper mulberry), must be unsized and strong enough to withstand being immersed in water without tearing.

 Another method of marbling more familiar to Europeans and Americans is made on the surface of a viscous mucilage, known as size or sizing in English.
-While this method is often referred to as "Turkish marbling" in English and called ebru in modern Turkish.
-Turkic peoples were not the only practitioners of the art, as Persian, Tajiks, and people of Indian origin also made these papers.
+While this method is often referred to as "Turkish marbling" in English and called ebru in modern Turkish, ethnic Turkic peoples were not the only practitioners of the art, as Persian, Tajiks, and people of Indian origin also made these papers.
+The use of the term Turkish by Europeans is most likely due to both the fact that many first encountered the art in Istanbul, as well as essentialist references to all Muslims as Turks, much as Europeans were referred to as Firengi in Turkish and Persian, which literally means Frankish.

 Historic forms of marbling used both organic and inorganic pigments mixed with water for colors, and sizes were traditionally made from gum tragacanth (Astragalus spp.), gum karaya, guar gum, fenugreek (Trigonella foenum-graecum), fleabane, linseed, and psyllium.
 Since the late 19th century, a boiled extract of the carrageenan-rich alga known as Irish moss (Chondrus crispus), has been employed for sizing.
 Today, many marblers use powdered carrageenan extracted from various seaweeds.
 Another plant-derived mucilage is made from sodium alginate.
 In recent years, a synthetic size made from hydroxypropyl methylcellulose, a common ingredient in instant wallpaper paste, is often used as a size for floating acrylic and oil paints.